UVADS/orientation-technical/msds-residential/README.md

 Deep Cuts
 * [A History of Data Science: 1960 to 2012](https://myuva-my.sharepoint.com/:b:/g/personal/lpa2a_virginia_edu/EZ7EIykczFNOr7vu9Y0JsJwBXxEdwV86y5B1HRbrfCZ0Aw?e=PA6wHL)
 * [Lectures on Computing](http://galileo.phys.virginia.edu/compfac/courses/)

+## For when you need a pump up
+This playlist contains five videos each one exemplifying a piece of the 4+1 model of Data Science: [link](https://youtube.com/playlist?list=PLc0No4e8MMEMcsS6pL4TZ8KegtS3VLlkk)

 ## How to submit feedback
 I love getting feedback.
 Here is the preferred way to submit it.